vertical_align_top

 0 0

-A telenovela is a type of a limited-run television serial drama or soap opera produced primarily in Latin America.
+A telenovela is a type of a television serial drama or soap opera produced primarily in Latin America.
 The word combines tele (for "television") and novela (meaning "novel").
-Similar genres around the world include teleserye (Philippines), dorama (Japan), téléroman (Canada, specifically Quebec), or simply dramas (Asia and the rest of the Arab World).
+Similar drama genres around the world include dizi (Turkey), serial (India), teleserye (Philippines), lakorn (Thailand), teleromanzo (Italy), téléroman (Canada, specifically Quebec), K-drama (South Korea), J-drama (Japan), C-drama (China) and sinetron (Indonesia).

 • Soap opera